Measurement of additional radiation in the initial-state-radiation processes $e^+e^-\to \mu^+\mu^-\gamma$ and $e^+e^-\to \pi^+\pi^-\gamma$ at BABAR

-Several tests are performed to investigate this discrepancy.
-The collinearity approximation of the $\gamma_\mathrm{SA}$ photon with the beams in the $\fitsa$ fit induces energy and polar-angle dependent biases for both the $\chi^2$ value and the $\gamma_\mathrm{SA}$ fitted energy, as determined in MC studies.
-A comparison of the outputs of the $\fitsa$ and $\fitla$ fits for events with a detected photon verifies with data that these biases are correctly simulated.
-Another test, independent from the NLO fits, is provided by a zero-constraint (0C) calculation of the energy and angles of the additional photon with the constraint of 4-momentum conservation in $e^+e^-\to \pi^+\pi^-{\gamma_\mathrm{ISR}}{\gamma_\mathrm{0C}}$.
-The calculation uses the two track momenta and the $\gamma_\mathrm{ISR}$ direction and ignores the $E_{\gamma_\mathrm{ISR}}$ measurement to avoid spurious $\gamma_\mathrm{0C}$ photons arising from shower fluctuations; furthermore $\gamma_\mathrm{0C}$ candidates within a cone of 0.5\rad around the $\gamma_\mathrm{ISR}$ direction are excluded.
-A comparison of the resulting distributions of the polar angle $\theta_{\gamma_\mathrm{0C}}$ for events with a calculated photon energy $E^\ast_{\gamma_\mathrm{0C}}$ above 0.2 \gev, shown in Figure~\ref{fig:0C}(a) for the dimuon sample, reveals that \textsc{Phokhara} severely overestimates the NLO rate at small angles to the beams, with improving agreement at larger angles.
-Our detailed studies of the $\theta_{\gamma_\mathrm{0C}}$ resolution show good data and MC agreement except for larger tails in data~\cite{sm1}.
-This difference would induce an effect in the data/MC ratio opposite to what is observed at small angles to the beams, but explains the slight excess elsewhere.
-The data/\textsc{Phokhara} ratio of the photon energy spectra $E^\ast_{\gamma_\mathrm{0C}}$, presented in Figure~\ref{fig:0C}(b), shows a mismatch between the LO and NLO rates and has a positive slope as in the $\fitsa$ fit.
-This means that the observed energy dependence is not an artifact caused by the collinear approximation in the $\fitsa$ fit.
+This discrepancy is further investigated.
+The collinearity approximation of the $\gamma_\mathrm{SA}$ photon with the beams in the $\fitsa$ fit is found to induce energy- and polar-angle-dependent biases for both the $\chi^2$ value and the $\gamma_\mathrm{SA}$ fitted energy, as determined in MC studies.
+However a comparison of the outputs of the $\fitsa$ and $\fitla$ fits for events with a detected photon verifies with data that the $E^\ast_{\gamma_\mathrm{SA}}$ bias is correctly simulated, hence is not responsible for the observed data to \textsc{Phokhara} discrepancy.
+A further test, independent from the NLO fits, is provided by a zero-constraint (0C) calculation of the energy and angles of the additional photon.
+With the constraint of 4-momentum conservation in $e^+e^-\to \pi^+\pi^-{\gamma_\mathrm{ISR}}{\gamma_\mathrm{0C}}$, the calculation uses the two track momenta and the $\gamma_\mathrm{ISR}$ direction.
+To avoid spurious $\gamma_\mathrm{0C}$ photons arising from shower fluctuations, the ${\gamma_\mathrm{ISR}}$ energy measurement is ignored and $\gamma_\mathrm{0C}$ candidates within a cone of 0.5\rad around the $\gamma_\mathrm{ISR}$ direction are excluded.
+The distributions of the polar angle $\theta_{\gamma_\mathrm{0C}}$ for events with a calculated photon energy $E^\ast_{\gamma_\mathrm{0C}}$ above 0.2 \gev, are shown in Fig.~\ref{fig:0C}(a) for the data and \textsc{Phokhara} dimuon samples.
+Comparison reveals that \textsc{Phokhara} severely overestimates the NLO rate at small angles to the beams, with improving agreement at larger angles.
+As detailed studies demonstrate (Appendix~C), this feature is not due to $\theta_{\gamma_\mathrm{0C}}$ resolution.
+The data/\textsc{Phokhara} ratio of the photon energy spectra $E^\ast_{\gamma_\mathrm{0C}}$, shown in Fig.~\ref{fig:0C}(b), reveals a mismatch between the LO and NLO rates and presents a positive slope, as in the $\fitsa$ fit.
+Since no angular assumption enters the 0C calculation, the observed energy dependence of the data/\textsc{Phokhara} ratio is thus not an artifact caused by the collinearity approximation of the $\gamma_{\mathrm{SA}}$ photon.
 In contrast to \textsc{Phokhara}, neither mismatch between the LO and NLO categories nor a data/MC energy slope are observed when conducting the same exercise with \textsc{AfkQed}.